-- Choose Your VPN and Pay for Your Subscription: Whether choosing ExpressVPN’s yearly plan or going for a monthly plan with CyberGhost, uncover the best option and choose your plan.
+- Choose Your VPN and Pay for Your Subscription: Whether choosing ExpressVPN’s yearly plan or going for a monthly plan, uncover the best option and choose your plan.

 - Download the Client on Your Devices: Most VPNs will request that you download a simple client that lets you control all options for your connection.

 - Install the Client: Once downloaded, you can simply click the file and it will automatically install on your computer or mobile device.
-CyberGhost offers the easiest setup, with a preconfigured client already optimized for connection.
-Others, such as NordVPN or PrivateVPN, may ask that you configure some additional settings.
+NordVPN or PrivateVPN, may ask that you configure some additional settings.

 - Choose Your Server, and Start Browsing: The last step is to select your server.
 Depending on the content you want to access, choose a server in that location and browse away!